KickItLikeShika/Gradient-descent-linear-models/README.md

 ## Requirements

-These models has been tested and developed using the following libraries:
+These models have been tested and developed using the following libraries:

     - python==3.8.2
     - numpy==1.13.3